BillHertzing/ATAP.Utilities/src/ATAP.VSCExtension.AI/ATAPFirst/README.md

-# atapfirst README
+# ATAP-AIAssist README

-This is the README for your extension "atapfirst".
+This is the README for your extension "ATAP-AIAssist".
 After writing up a brief description, we recommend including the following sections.

 ## Features